Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Resulting observables

 \section{Resulting observables}

 Since we are dealing with a static and spherically symmetric spacetime, the geodesic equations for photons take a simple form.
-The two relevant equations are
+We provide the expression of the geodesic equation and its derivation in the \supplmat.
+The corresponding photon effective potential takes the form

-where $V(r)\equiv-g_{tt}/r^2$ is the photon effective potential, $b\equiv L/E$ is the impact parameter, $E$ and $L$ denoting the photon's energy and angular momentum, respectively.
-The effective potential determines the turning point of photons approaching the system, and its form depends explicitly on $-g_{tt}$.
-Therefore, we expect EC DM to yield electromagnetic observables that differ from those obtained in the vacuum DM approximation.
+This potential determines the turning point of photons approaching the system.
+Since its form depends explicitly on the shift function, we expect the EC DM scenario to yield electromagnetic observables that differ from those obtained under the vacuum DM approximation.

 \textbf{\textit{Photon sphere and shadow}}\textemdash To calculate the BH shadow radius, one first needs to determine the location of the photon sphere $r_{ps}$.
 This is obtained by extremizing the effective potential, i.e., by solving $\partial_{r}V|_{r=r_{ps}}=0$.
+Since the $\Phi(r)$ itself is obtained numerically, we solve the $r_{ps}$ by a generic numerical root-finding method.
 Once the photon sphere is located, the critical impact parameter $b_c$ follows from the relation $b_c = V(r_{ps})^{-1/2}$.
-Since the spacetime is asymptotically flat, the shadow radius $R_{sh}$, as well as its angular radius $\Theta_{sh}$ as seen by a distant observer at $D_{OL}\to\infty$, are given by~\cite{Perlick:2021aok}
+Since the spacetime is asymptotically flat, the shadow radius $R_{sh}$ as seen by a distant observer is given by~\cite{Perlick:2021aok}

 The resulting photon sphere radius, together with the BH shadow radius, is shown in Fig.~\ref{fig. rps rsh}.
 One can clearly observe that the photon sphere exhibits opposite trends in the two DM models: increasing the total DM mass shifts the photon sphere outward in the EC DM case, whereas in the vacuum DM case, it is shifted inward.
 The latter behavior commonly appears in models that adopt a de Sitter–like vacuum equation of state to describe the effective matter sourcing the geometry, as is typical in regular BH solutions (see, e.g., Refs .~\cite {Gera:2024qob,Carballo-Rubio:2022nuj}).
-Nonetheless, the deviation of the photon sphere from its Schwarzschild value ($r_{ps}=3M_{BH}$) remains extremely small, even in the most compact configurations with small $a_0$ and large $M_{DM}$.
+Nonetheless, the deviation of the photon sphere from its Schwarzschild value ($r_{ps}=3M_{BH}$) remains extremely small, even in the most compact configurations with small $a_0/M_{DM}$.

 On the other hand, a significant discrepancy arises in the BH shadow radius.
 Specifically, in the EC DM model, increasing the DM mass results in a much steeper increase in the shadow radius than in the vacuum dark matter case.
 This behavior is directly linked to the additional redshift factor sourced by EC DM: it suppresses the $g_{tt}$, thereby lowering the peak of the photon effective potential and increasing the critical impact parameter.
 By contrast, in the vacuum DM model, the spacetime geometry near the BH remains nearly indistinguishable from the Schwarzschild solution, since the modification enters only through the mass function and becomes important predominantly at large distances.